Moesif/moesif-browser-js/README.md

 ### Identifying companies

-In addition to identifying users, you can also identify the company this user is a member of which enables tracking at the account level.
-Besides the companyId, you can also save related properties such as company demographics and sales data.
+In addition to identifying users, you can also identify the company for account level tracking.
+Besides the companyId, you can also save related properties such as company demographics and website domain.

 ```javascript
 // Only the first argument is a string containing the company id.
 This is the only required field.